joshuaansiboy/netkit/README.md

 ## Privacy

-NetKit is designed to perform its networking calculations locally without requiring:
+NetKit performs its networking calculations locally and does not require:

 - User accounts
 - Database storage